-SkyBridge uses one VMFUNC to implement the switch of virtual address space without trapping into the kernel and eliminate the costly IPI because it allows one process to directly invoke other process's code.
-The general workflow of SkyBridge and the example code are shown in Figure 3 and Figure 4.
+SkyBridge and the example code are shown in Figure 3 and Figure 4.
 SkyBridge provides a programming model similar to that of traditional IPC.
 To use SkyBridge, a program should be modified to use the SkyBridge user-level interfaces.

 A server has to register into the kernel before other processes start to request its service.
 During registration, the server provides the kernel with a function address it allows other processes to directly invoke and a number indicating the maximum number of connections it can receive at the same time.
 Then the kernel maps trampoline-related code and data (shared pages and stacks) into the server's virtual address space and returns the server ID that can be used by clients to locate the server during registration.
 Similarly, the client also registers into SkyBridge by providing the server ID which it intends to call.
-The kernel then maps trampolinerelated code and data pages into the client's virtual address space.
+The kernel then maps trampoline-related code and data pages into the client's virtual address space.
 It maps a server function list into the client virtual address space as well.
-Most importantly, the kernel creates one SkyBridge: Fast and Secure IPC for Microkernels
+Most importantly, the kernel creates one EPT for the client and all the target servers, as shown in Step (1) in Figure 3.
+In these servers' EPTs, the page table of the client is mapped to the corresponding ones of the servers.